 • Use the Themes drop-down listbox to select the theme for pgAdmin.
 You'll also get a preview just below the drop down.
+Note that, to apply the theme you need to refresh the pgAdmin page.
 You can also submit your own themes, check here how.
-Currently we support Standard, Dark and High Contrast and System theme.
-Selecting System option will follow your computer's settings.
+Currently we support Standard, Dark and High Contrast theme.